rkmtlab/multi-ems/README.md

 - The components are not limited to the things indicated in the partslist.txt.
 The board can modified to be much more cheaper/smaller.
 - The voltage changes exponentially.
 - The name of the board/repository is temporal.
 - My original purpose of the board was to apply EMS to the face.
 This is why some of the file names are names something including the term ``face.''
 These are to be renamed in future updates.

+## Licence

+Copyright (c) 2017 Michinari Kono
+Released under the MIT license